-Offset by Minimal Thickness this method inflates the region bounded by the curve by the minimal thickness value.
+Offset by Minimal Thickness (4) this method inflates the region bounded by the curve by the minimal thickness value.
 The offset and minimal thickness of the splint can be set by the sliders in the General Splint Settings section.

-The offset and minimal thickness of the splint can be set by the sliders in the General Splint Settings section.
+The offset and minimal thickness of the splint can be set by the sliders in the Workflow Settings in the Annotation step or in each Set Raised Area method.

-To create a splint preview, choose the preferred Raise Area Method (1).
-A splint preview will be created by clicking on the Generate Splint Preview (2) button.
+To create a splint preview, choose the preferred Raise Area Method.

-26.9 Edit Splint Model
+28.9 Edit Splint Model